dotkurka/SportNewsSite/README.md

 # Todo

-- It is necessary to extract the business logic from the NavBar.

 - Add onChange for button (Share add More) in MainArticleTitle.jsx

-- Change user default avatar in Mobile NavBar
+- separate enum from types.ts to individual file such as enam.js

-- Search
+- MANAGER MODE

-- Fix mobile arrows carousel buttons in MainArticle

 # To begin with you need to do

 - User personal menu

+  - user prifile
   - change passowrd, full name and email
-  - add and change avatar
+  - add change avatar

 - Article: